Pigeon Point Lighthouse Visitor Center hours:

 The removal was completed by disassembling the parts of the lens, placing them in a wooden "cradle," and running them down a cable to the adjacent Fog Signal Building.
 Click to view a time-lapse video of the disassembly process.

 The pieces of the lens were then cleaned and reassembled in the Fog Signal Building.
 Click here for a time-lapse video of the reassembly process.
 Now you can view the lens up close while the structure of the light station itself is fixed and reinforced.
-The lens is open from 10 a.m. to 4 p.m., Friday through Monday.
+The lens is open from 10 a.m. to 4 p.m., Thursday through Monday weather permitting.

 Pigeon Point Anniversary Lighting